 Who is Oliver Goldsmith?
-Think 20th-century icons.
+Think 20th-Century icons.
 Grace Kelly.
 Peter Sellers.
 Michael Caine in his signature black spectacles.
 Audrey Hepburn in the big white glasses that framed her elfin face.
-Iconic style makers – Givenchy, Dior and Vidal Sassoon.
+Iconic style makers – Givenchy, Dior, and Vidal Sassoon.
 Think cult films of the fifties & sixties.
 The Ipcress File, Harry Palmer, Charade and Two for the Road.
 They’ve all got one thing in common.
-Oliver Goldmsith.
-In the second half of last century, when it came to eyewear, OG was synonymous with stars and style.
+Oliver Goldsmith.
+In the second half of the last century, when it came to eyewear, OG was synonymous with stars and style.

 Designed in London and Handmade in Japan & Italy

 Oliver Goldsmith has been a family-run business for over 80 years.
-Founded in 1926 by P. Oliver Goldsmith, the world of spectacles was about to be revolutionised.
+Founded in 1926 by P. Oliver Goldsmith, the world of spectacles was about to be revolutionized.
 Sunglasses gained high profile status during the mid-fifties and a selection of unusual designs started to appear.
-OG’s were becoming not only a means of protecting eyes from the sun, but also a fashion statement.
-Dress designers approached Goldsmith to create frames that would compliment their seasonal collections.
+OG’s were becoming not only a means of protecting eyes from the sun but also a fashion statement.
+Dress designers approached Goldsmith to create frames that would complement their seasonal collections.

 First to see sunglasses as fashion accessories, first to make sunspecs, first to make winter sunglasses…..first to work alongside fashion houses to create one-off pieces for the catwalks, first to appear in Vogue and Queen, and first to be endorsed by celebrities and Royals.
 OG pioneered a whole new concept.
 Eyewear.
 From Bamboo frames to butterflies, tennis racquets to TV Screens, all overtly striking.
 All signature OG.